Normalized Range Voting Broadly Resists Control

 The control cases of Bartholdi et al.\ were all \emph{constructive}, that is, the control is directed towards making a distinguished candidate the winner.
 In some cases, a malicious chair could conceivably want above all to prevent a particular candidate from winning the election, regardless of who else wins.
 This idea was introduced by Conitzer et al.\ as \emph{destructive} manipulation and later by Hemaspaandra et al.\ in the context of control ~\cite{hem-hem-rot:j:destructive-control}.
 Though this may seem to be a less desirable goal, it may be feasible in some cases where constructive control is not and thus is it also worth studying.

 Among the cases of control are control by adding or deleting either voters or candidates.
 In the case of adding voters or candidates, the new participants must be chosen from a set rather than arbitrarily created.
-While this type of control is not necessarily thus limited, the decision problems are defined here as having a limit on the number of voters or candidates that can be added or deleted.
+The decision problems are defined here as having a limit on the number of voters or candidates that can be added or deleted, though we also include the case of unlimited adding of candidates, as this was the version used in the original paper on control~\cite{bar-tov-tri:j:control} and including this extra case has become standard in the literature.
 In the candidate cases, the distinguished candidate must be in the original candidate set.
 In the cases of destructive control by deleting candidates, the distinguished candidate cannot be among those deleted as that would trivially solve the problem.

 The various cases of control by partition are not quite straightforward and deserve a little explanation.
 In any control by partition problem, initial subelections are performed with segments of the voter and candidate sets and a final election is performed with the candidates that survive these subelections.